benschw/benschw.github.io/_posts/2014-10-23-spring-boot-actuator.markdown

 Notice that our copy of demo is only in a warn state (not critical), so if something tries to resolve it through consul, it will still be available.

 ### Metrics
+[Actuator](http://spring.io/guides/gs/actuator-service/) comes stock with some metrics being collected, but for additional insight like timers, we need to integrate something more.
+Like [Codahale Metrics](https://github.com/dropwizard/metrics).

 Wiring Codahale metrics into Spring boot isn't a big deal with the help of [ryantenney/metrics-spring](https://github.com/ryantenney/metrics-spring).
 My implementation for this example is nestled in [its own package](https://github.com/benschw/consul-cluster-puppet/tree/master/demo/src/main/java/com/github/benschw/springboot/metrics) and wired up in our application [config](https://github.com/benschw/consul-cluster-puppet/blob/master/demo/src/main/java/com/github/benschw/consuldemo/ApplicationConfiguration.java).

 This allows for the use of the `@timed` annotation on resource methods to time all endpoints by name.

-It also allows us to explicitly tap into the MetricRegistry:
+It also allows us to explicitly tap into the MetricRegistry and collect additional metrics:

 	lookups = metrics.timer(MetricRegistry.name(CodahaleSpringBootReporter.class, "srvlookup"));